OutSystems/docs-support/src/enterprise/maintenance/design-infrastructure/scaling-ha-servers.md

 Check the [Infrastructure Design Examples ](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_OutSystems_Infrastructures/06_OutSystems_Platform_infrastructure_design_examples)for some simple scenarios where database high availability is represented.

+## Cache invalidation with high-availability
+RabbitMQ can be configured to work as a cluster, offering benefits like fault-tolerance, high availability and data replication.
+If your application requires that the cache invalidation service is always available, [you should use a RabbitMQ cluster](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Cache_Invalidation_in_OutSystems_11/OutSystems_cache_invalidation_with_high-availability).

 ## More Information

 To learn more about how to set up your OutSystems Platform check the [Designing OutSystems infrastructures guide](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Designing_OutSystems_Infrastructures).